think4sec/nano-docs/peering/README.md

 >_Represents the foundation of any distributed network.
 Peers in the nano network are responsible for replicating transaction blocks to other peers, such that each peer contain the same set of transaction blocks._

 >### <a name="preconfigured-peers"></a>**preconfigured_peers**
->_Represents a list of peers that aide in establishing a connection to identify peers a node can obtain distributed ledger._
+>_Represents a list of peers that aide in establishing communication with other network participants._

 >### <a name="raw-units"></a>**raw units**
 >_Nano contains a total circulating supply is approximately **1.33x10^37** raw units.
 General measurement is done in **NANO** which is 1x10^29 raw units (**1 NANO**)._